A Place of Indigenous Strength

 Building forward together.

 Fort McMurray Wood Buffalo is committed to listening, learning and acknowledging the true history of Canada.
-The region’s local government has set it as a priority going forward, and encourage everyone to learn more about their response to the Truth and Reconciliation Calls to Action and the path forward.
+The region's local government, the Regional Municipality of Wood Buffalo, has set it as a priority going forward and encourages everyone to learn more about the Municipality's response to the Truth and Reconciliation Commission's Calls to Action and the path forward.

 Fort McMurray Wood Buffalo is the centre of excellence for Indigenous business in Canada